hillaryychan/COMP3231/03a_Concurrency-and-Synchronisation.md

 void cv_destroy(struct cv *);

 void cv_wait(struct cv *cv, struct lock *lock);
-// Release the lock and blocks (puts current thread to sleep)
+// Release the lock and blocks (i.e. puts current thread to sleep)
 // Upon resumption, it re-acquires the lock.
-// Note we must recheck the condition we slept on
+// Note: we must recheck the condition we slept on

 void cv_signal(struct cv *cv, struct lock *lock);
 // Wakes one thread, but does not release the lock void cv_broadcast(struct cv *cv, struct lock *lock);
-// Wakes up all threads, but does not realease the lock
+// Wakes up all threads, but does not release the lock
-// The wirst "waiter" scheduled after signaller releases the lock will acquire the lock
+// The first "waiter" scheduled after signaller releases the lock will acquire the lock

 // Notes: all three variants must hold the lock passed in
 ```